diegofilipe856/diegofilipe856/README.md

 ### Hi there 👋

-- My name is Diego and I'm a Chemical Engineering student.
+- My name is Diego and I'm a Chemical Engineering student :construction_worker:.
 Also, I study fullstack web programming, with focus on HTML, CSS, JavaScript, Python and Java.
 - I love Chemical Engineering and programming, due to that I'm in a research with Laboratório de Computação Científica e Visualização (LCCV) developing programs focused on engineering!
 - My passion for these both areas motivates me to do personal projects engeneering-oriented too!
 But not only that, I enjoy programming applications that are actually functional in my life and in the others.